 The Center grew at a rapid rate in its first year.
 Classes doubled in a short time and students began to arrive early to make sure they had a spot on the floor, so as not to lose their place in class.
 After the first year, Donna hired two more teachers, Kathy Monte and Ann Mehr, to teach at the studio and increased the capacity even more.

-By this time Kendra Price had begun teaching at the studio.
-She and Donna coordinated the move from one space to the other, while the dedicated students made it happen.
+Soon, Kendra Price had begun teaching at the studio.
+She and Donna coordinated a move from one space to another, while the dedicated students made it happen.
 Everything was in the new space within an hour.
 The studio closed down for one week while the walls were painted and the space was established.
 There was a dedication ceremony shortly thereafter.

 After the first year in the new space, Donna turned the keys over to Kendra who continued to keep the tradition alive and vibrant, growing the business even further and teaching three classes each week.
 Many years later, Kendra passed the keys back to Kris Montigny.